Abaya

-The abaya "cloak" (colloquially and more commonly, عباية ʿabāyah, especially in Literary Arabic: عباءة ʿabā'ah; plural عبايات ʿabāyāt, عباءات ʿabā'āt), sometimes also called an aba, is a simple, loose over-garment, essentially a robe-like dress, worn by some women in parts of the Muslim world including North Africa, the Arabian Peninsula, and most of the Middle East.

-Traditional abayat are black and may be either a large square of fabric draped from the shoulders or head or a long kaftan.
-The abaya covers the whole body except the head, feet, and hands.
+The abaya (colloquially and more commonly, عباية ʿabāyah, especially in Literary Arabic: عباءة ʿabā'ah; plural عبايات ʿabāyāt, عباءات ʿabā'āt), sometimes also called an aba, is a simple, loose over-garment, essentially a robe-like dress, worn by some women in the Muslim world including most of the Middle East, North Africa, and parts of the Horn of Africa.
+Traditional abayas are usually black and may either be a large square of fabric draped from the shoulders or head or a long kaftan.
+The abaya covers the whole body except the head (sometimes), feet, and hands.
 It can be worn with the niqāb, a face veil covering all but the eyes.
-Some women also wear long black gloves, so their hands are covered as well.
-It is common that the abaya is worn on special occasions, such as Mosque visits and Islamic Holiday celebrations for Eid al-Fitr and Eid al-Adha.
-The Indonesian traditional dress kebaya gets its name from the abaya.
+Some women also wear long black gloves, so their hands are also covered.
+Commonly, the abaya is worn on special occasions, such as mosque visits, Islamic holiday celebrations for Eid al-Fitr and Eid al-Adha, and also during the Islamic holy month of Ramadan.

 Rationale

 The rationale for the abaya is often attributed to the Quranic quote, "O Prophet, tell your wives and daughters, and the believing women, to cover themselves with a loose garment.
 They will thus be recognised and no harm will come to them" (Qur'an 33:59, translated by Ahmed Ali).
-This quotation is often given as the argument for wearing the abaya.
+This quotation is often used to argue for wearing the abaya.

-The abaya is most common in countries with large Muslim populations.
-Some denominations of Islam consider the entire female body, except for the face and hands, awrah – that which should be concealed in public from males unrelated by blood or marriage.

 Countries

-Outside some Arab states such as Saudi Arabia, UAE, and Qatar, the abaya is not widely worn by Muslim women.
-It is common in countries like Indonesia, India and Pakistan.
+Outside some states such as Saudi Arabia, Iraq, Yemen, UAE, Qatar and Pakistan the abaya is not widely worn by Muslim women.
 Abaya also refers to different garments in different countries.
-In Arab states of the Persian Gulf, they tend to be black in color.
+In Arab states of the Persian Gulf, they tend to be black.